Raspberry Pi: Top projects to try yourself

 Will Lawson made a photography turntable with his Raspberry Pi Pico along with some 3D printed parts.
-The electrical parts needed are a breadboard, male to socket jumper wires, socket to socket jumper wires, an Arduino power module, a stepper motor, a motor driver board, micro USB cable and a 9V battery.
+The electrical parts needed are a breadboard, male to socket jumper wires, socket to socket jumper wires, an Arduino power module, a stepper motor, a motor driver board, a micro USB cable and a 9V battery.

 Check out the full video for the instructions and you’ll have your very own homemade turntable in no time.

 "Old school" and "retro" often seem to be slapped across anything that's more than ten years old.
 This is particularly true for technology because it advances and ages so rapidly.
 But it is also due to our own experiences and the things from yesteryear that we still cling to as we grow up.
 This is the case with Dan Aldred's fake terminal project, built with the Raspberry Pi.